streamr-dev/network/install-on-m1.md

 Running `npm install` also requires a couple of preparations, because

-* Python 2 is not avaialable by default on macOS 12.3 (which prevents the package weak-napi from compiling)
+* Python 2 is not available by default on macOS 12.3 (which prevents the package weak-napi from compiling)
 * Package node-datachannel does not come with pre-compiled M1 binaries, and gets recompiled